 With SSDI, family members are also eligible for payments under circumstances in addition to the disabled relative.
 This primarily applies to Spouses, Siblings, Parents, and other family members who are considered as dependents and could receive up to 50% of the benefit for the family member but cannot exceed the maximum family amount which will be determined based on varying circumstances such as the disabled individual’s age and how long they’ve worked.
-Auxiliary/Dependant benefits only applies to SSDI, and NOT the SSI program.
+Auxiliary/Dependant benefits only apply to SSDI, and NOT the SSI program.

 SSDI and Survivor Benefits

 If the disabled individual were to become deceased while collecting disability under the SSDI program, their current (and ex if applicable) spouse would become eligible for Survivor’s Benefits to keep their families stable financially.
-This would automatically change from Social Security Disability to Survivors benefits once Social Security Administration learns of the disabled person’s death.
-Even if the surviving spouse is working, employment will not affect the the spouse’s eligibility for Survivor’s benefits.
+This would automatically change from Social Security Disability to Survivors benefits once the Social Security Administration learns of the disabled person’s death.
+Even if the surviving spouse is working, employment will not affect the spouse’s eligibility for Survivor’s benefits.
 If you become disabled while collecting survivor benefits from a spouse that has passed, this would still qualify you for SSA’s Disabled Widow Benefits program, this would potentially allow for more benefits in addition to survivor’s benefits.

 Approval For SSDI

 The application and approval process for the SSDI program can be complex.
-Once in an individual is approved there is a 5 month wait period before a person will start to receive disability benefits they have been approved for.
+Once an individual is approved there is a 5 month wait period before a person will start to receive the disability benefits they have been approved for.
 Even with the 5-month waiting period, that typically applies if an individual has been approved immediately.
 Immediate approval is rare.
 Most applications for SSDI can take anywhere from 6-12 months and have commonly requires an appeal in order to get approved.
-If an approval takes any longer than 5 months an individual and possibly even their family dependents would be eligible for backpay immediately.
+If an approval takes any longer than 5 months an individual and possibly even their family dependents would be eligible for back pay immediately.

 Monthly Amount Of SSDI

 The amount an individual will get for disability can depend on how much that person has worked previously and how much they earned that would be paid into Social Security Taxes.
-The household’s overall income is not considered, nor the individual’s current income, only the individual’s lifetime earnings is taken into account.
+The household’s overall income is not considered, nor the individual’s current income, only the individual’s lifetime earnings are taken into account.